Types of Listening to Build Your Communication Skills

 Definition: This type of listening is when the listener is trying to fully understand the situation, thoughts, and actions of the speaker.

-Example: Think about taking notes when you're in a meeting.
+Example: Think about taking notes when you're in a meeting and using a personal document organizer to structure your data.
 The speaker is conveying their main points, and as the listener you're jotting down the notes to get the gist of the message.

 Benefits in the workspace: This is one of the more difficult types of listening because it requires you to not only concentrate but to actively participate in the process.
 Many times, the listener may multitask by taking notes and actively listening.
 Practicing comprehensive listening will allow you to ask thoughtful question leading to more fruitful work discussions.